AI-Driven Robotics for Optics

+Optics is both a fundamental science, concerned with the study of light and its interactions with matter, and an enabling technology that permeates nearly every scientific domain.
+It provides the basis for instrumentation in observational astronomy, advanced microscopy techniques in biology, spectroscopic and imaging tools in materials research, and precision experiments in atomic, molecular, and chemical physics.
 Despite successes in other disciplines, the field of optics has remained predominantly manual in its implementation.
-While recent studies have explored the use of AI to discover or optimize optical configurations \cite{krenn2021conceptual, krenn2025digital, arlt2024meta, landgraf2025automated}, the development of a fully autonomous, end-to-end pipeline from design to implementation remains a challenge.
-This inertia stems from challenges intrinsic to free-space optical systems, which demand reconfigurability, sub-micron precision in alignment, continuous tuning of sensitive optical elements, and in-situ diagnostics that are highly susceptible to environmental fluctuations.
-Meeting these stringent demands requires an interdisciplinary approach—one that integrates AI, precision robotics, computer-vision, engineering, and deep expertise in optical systems.
-A AI-driven robotic framework for optics could overcome these limitations, significantly accelerating experimental workflows.
-Such a framework would also expand accessibility to complex optical experiments and allow for the exploration of the vast space of optical configurations.
+While recent studies have explored the use of AI to discover or optimize optical configurations \cite{krenn2021conceptual, krenn2025digital, arlt2024meta, landgraf2025automated}, the development of a fully autonomous, end-to-end pipeline from design to implementation remains an open problem.
+This inertia stems from major challenges intrinsic to free-space optical systems, which demand reconfigurability, sub-micron precision in alignment, continuous tuning of sensitive optical elements, and in-situ diagnostics that are highly susceptible to environmental fluctuations.
+Meeting these stringent demands requires an interdisciplinary approach: one that integrates AI, precision robotics, computer vision, engineering, and deep expertise in optical systems.
+An AI-driven robotic framework for optics automation could overcome these limitations, significantly accelerating experimental workflows.
+Such a framework would also expand accessibility to complex optical experiments and allow for the exploration of the vast space of optical configurations directly in the laboratory.